VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 Not all objects are defined by their identity: for some objects what is important are the values of their attributes.
-For example, within our conference management system we do not need to assign an identity to every attendee's address (for a start all of the attendee's from a particular organization may share the same address).
+For example, within our conference management system we do not need to assign an identity to every Attendee's address (for a start all of the Attendee's from a particular organization may share the same address).
 All we are concerned with are the values of the attributes of an address: street, city, state, etc. Value objects are usually immutable.